 Under this program, up to 12 primary care physicians and up to 12 psychiatrists may receive a financial assistance award each fiscal year.
 The minimum financial assistance award is $20,800.
 If funds are available, eligible primary care physicians and psychiatrists may receive a financial assistance award in up to three fiscal years.

-Primary care physicians and psychiatrists who completed or will complete a graduate medical education training program in the state of Wisconsin in 2014 or thereafter and who intend to practice in an underserved area in Wisconsin may apply.
-To apply, a Notice of Intent to Practice in an Underserved Area in the State of Wisconsin must be submitted prior to accepting employment or becoming in any other way affiliated as a physician in an underserved area in the state of Wisconsin.
+Primary care physicians and psychiatrists who have completed or will complete a graduate medical education training program in Wisconsin in 2014 or later and intend to practice in an underserved area in Wisconsin can apply.
+To apply, a Notice of Intent to Practice in an Underserved Area in Wisconsin must be submitted prior to accepting employment or becoming in any other way affiliated as a physician in an underserved area in Wisconsin.

-For more information about the program, including qualifying primary care specialties and underserved areas, please see Primary Care and Psychiatrists Shortage Grant Information.
+For more information about the program, including qualifying primary care specialties and underserved areas, please see Primary Care and Psychiatry Shortage Grant Information.